jgndev/jgn.dev/docs/cicd-guide.md

 # CI/CD Pipeline Guide

-This guide covers setting up automated CI/CD pipeline for jgn.dev using GCP Cloud Build for seamless deployments to Cloud Run.
+This guide covers setting up automated CI/CD pipeline for jgn.dev using both GCP Cloud Build for deployments and GitHub Actions for code quality and security.

 ## 🎯 Overview